edsml-sm1122/irp/README.md

 ## Acknowledgments

-- This work has been conducted at [Institution/Department].
+- This work has been conducted as an external msc project between Imperial College London and Moody's RMS.
-- Advisors: [Names and affiliations]

----

-Feel free to customize this template according to your specific needs.
-The mock texts and links are placeholders for the actual content you will insert.
+- Supervisors: Dr. Christopher Thomas, Prof. Matthew Piggott